natalyaKh/calculator/README.md

+Example of BackPolandNotation - examples on calculator This is two version of calculators.

 This is teo version of calculator

 First version was build with using Reverse Polish notation and algoritm Dekster for reading at Stack